Extemporaneous speaking: Strategies for extemporaneous speaking

-Extemporaneous speakers are recommended to follow an organization pattern.
-In the introduction, the speaker should gain the audience attention, establish credibility, state the relevancy of the topic to the audience, and clearly state the thesis and main points.
-In the body, the speaker should have the main points of the presentation (that were already stated in the introduction) and the supporting material (or evidence for persuasive speeches) for each main point, such as facts, statistics, examples, etc. Writing down authors' names, qualifications, where the article was found, and date might be very useful in order to share the correct information with the audience.
-The same techniques should be used to outline the conclusion; end on a strong note, cause impact between the audience, and make it clear what the listeners should take away from the presentation.
-In order to achieve all of the strategies listed above, speakers can opt to have a simpler outline, just with topics and subtopics or a more detailed outline with complete sentences and notes that they find it difficult to remember; speakers will learn what work best for them, but is important to remember, the outline should never be read and instead it should only be used for reference.
+In the introduction, the successful speaker will gain the audience's attention, establish credibility, state the relevancy of the topic to the audience, and clearly state the thesis and main points.
+In the body, the speaker elaborates the main points and give supporting evidence, such as facts, statistics, examples, etc. Writing down authors' names, qualifications, publication sources, and dates is useful for sharing accurate citations with the audience.
+The same techniques are used to outline the conclusion: end on a strong note, leave an impact on the audience, and make it clear what the listeners should take away from the presentation.
+Speakers can opt to have a simpler outline, with just topics and subtopics or have a more detailed outline with complete sentences and notes that they would otherwise find difficult to remember.

-There are verbal and nonverbal actions that can be used when delivering a speech, in any style, that will make an audience perceive the speech more favorably.
-Keeping eye contact will make the audience give credence to what the speaker is sharing, and it will show confidence and knowledge on the topic being presented.
-The speaker's pronunciation, diction and articulation of words will make the audience believe on what is being said, especially words in the field of the presentation, it will show that the speaker knows what they are talking about.
-In addition, speakers should also stand up, move, and use gestures because it will convey vitality, energy and naturality.
+There are other verbal and nonverbal actions that can help when delivering a speech, in any style, to help make an audience perceive the speech more favorably.
+Keeping eye contact can gain credence and shows confidence and knowledge of the topic being presented.
+Pronunciation, diction, and articulation can also improve the audience's trust and belief in the speaker.
+In addition, speakers should also stand up, move, and use gestures, as to be more engaging.

-In order to be successful, speakers should try to pace themselves; when talking too fast, the audience might not understand everything being shared, but talking too slow might make the audience lose interest.
-The tone should also vary, loudness and pitch.
-A monotone presentation is going to be perceived as boring.
-Asking for feedback from friends and family before the real presentation might be useful to get an outsider's opinion on how the speaker is doing and things to improve; some speakers might find value in recording their practice speeches for self-critique.
+Successful speakers will pace themselves: if talking too fast, the audience might not understand everything being said, but talking too slowly might cause the audience to lose interest.
+Varying the pace of speech, as well as volume and pitch can help in engagement and keeping attention.
+A monotone presentation is likely to be perceived as boring and hold less attention from listeners.
+Asking for feedback from friends and family before the real presentation may be useful to get an opinion on how the speaker is doing and things to improve; some speakers find value in recording their practice speeches for self-critique.